System Design Space

 Production adoption grows

-Node.js moves beyond experiment status and starts being used in high-load web services.
+Node.js moves beyond experiment status and starts being used in web services with serious network load.

 2014